Surfix/GEOS_505_Research_Computing_In_Earth_Science/README.md

 To acquire knowledge and skills of using computing platforms, programming languages, and practises common in contemporary research to conduct data and computing-enabled research in the Earth and Environmental Sciences.
 Skills to acquire include linux computing environment, version control using git and python programming.

+## Personal Goal
+1. Improve my python programming skills
+2. Create a dashboad that display, process and analyze earth data in realtime using API and others tools.
+3. Learn to work with geospatial packages like geopandas, rioxarray, GDAL, PDAL etc.

 ## Instructor
 This course is taught by proffesor [Alejandro Flores](https://www.boisestate.edu/earth/staff-members/alejandro-n-flores/) of the Dept. of Geoscience, Boise State University.